nicholasikiroma/alx-higher_level_programming/README.md

-This repository contains projects on ALX high level programming.
+This directory contains implementations of python scripts using flow control statements